In which I talk to the atheists within me. Nov 2011

 In truth, Christianity does not need to claim exclusive knowledge or salvation, and even in the New Testament, the beginnings of this understanding are clear.
 I follow the Christian Way; that’s about as exclusive as I can get.
 But equally, I find great insight and encouragement from Islamic and secular friends.
 I trust I can provide some insights and support in life to them.

 The second distinguisher of Christianity from other Ways is found in what we could call its extreme adherence to the notion of the common good.
 The Good is firmly based in community with all people, not in the achievements of the individual self.
 The Good relates to community of all people with the biosphere itself, and even the Cosmos.
-We might more commonly call it living in just harmony, or sustainably with all creation.
+We might more commonly call it living in just harmony, or living sustainably with all creation.
 Like most who follow the second path in life, Christianity has much to repent here.

 Christianity is not about “enlightened self interest."
 The common good is not something to support because it helps me.
 It is not a means to my ends.
 The common good is, for Christianity, the ultimate development of Humanity.
 There is no Humanity without the common good.